 Next, your specialist will drill a tiny hole in the top of your tooth and remove the pulp from the cavities chambers and canals.

 The agent used to clean the canals is sodium hypochlorite or an alternative disinfecting solution.
 Once cleaned, your dentist will use a series of files to increase the cavity’s diameter, ensuring they remove all the infected areas and space for the filling.

 During the procedure, your dentist will take X-rays to ensure that the files penetrate the root and the canals are cleaned and shaped thoroughly.

 Sometimes a root canal needs two appointments due to the severity of the infection.
 During the first appointment, your dentist will insert medication into the canals, which will aid in killing the harmful bacteria at the very ends of the roots, and place a temporary filling.
 Your specialist will then prescribe a course of antibiotics to fight the infection.

 Generally, after a week, you will attend your second appointment.
-Your dentist will remove the temporary filling and any remaining infection, insert the permanent filling and seal up the tooth.
+Your dentist will remove the temporary filling and any remaining infection, insert the permanent filling, and seal the tooth.

-To help strengthen the tooth and prevent any damage or fractures, your dentist will recommend having a crown placed.
+To help strengthen the tooth and prevent any damage or fractures, your dentist recommends placing a crown.
 You can do this immediately after the procedure or choose to have it done after a brief period.